gold-standard-phantoms/asldro/README.md

 * Ground truth tissue segmentation mask, resampled to `acq_matrix` (gt_labelmask_acq_res.nii.gz)

-The flow through the pipeline is summarised in this schematic (click to view full-size):
+The DRO pipeline is summarised in this schematic (click to view full-size):